Questions? Call0808 196 1942orMessage us

 • Cervical mucus – manually checking your discharge to look for signs that ovulation is about to take place

-• Basal body temperature – monitoring the body temperature to look for a small rise, which indicates that ovulation happened
+• Basal body temperature – monitoring the body temperature to look for a small rise, which indicates that ovulation has occurred

-• Progesterone kits – monitoring a rise of progesterone in the blood or urine to confirm ovulation took place
+• Progesterone kits – monitoring a rise of progesterone in the blood or urine to confirm that ovulation has taken place

 Ovulation prediction kits (OPKs)